frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 and 'slower pieces' will arrive eventually later.
 One just needs to remember about wrapping each component with `Suspense`.

-Regarding the data format — just like with on-demand streaming — it's not a pure html.
+Regarding the data format — just like with on-demand streaming — it's not a pure HTML.
 However, it's not `text/x-component` either.
 Here, it rather takes advantage of the fact, that the browser can render HTML even if the whole document is not yet fetched.